 If you don’t have a filing cabinet, consider purchasing one.

 Have paperwork that’s no longer useful?
 Shred them and reduce the clutter.
-Consider switching to paperless statement and bills.
+Consider switching to paperless statements and bills.

 8. Review Your Investments